oracle/oci-ansible-collection/docs/collections/oracle/oci/oci_data_integration_workspace_actions_module.rst

 ..
 Description

 - Perform actions on a Workspace resource in Oracle Cloud Infrastructure
+- For *action=change_compartment*, moves a workspace to a specified compartment.
 - For *action=start*, starts a workspace.
 - For *action=stop*, stops a workspace.